 CryoLife, Inc. ("CryoLife," the "Company," "we," or "us") is a leader in the manufacturing, processing, and distribution of medical devices and implantable human tissues used in cardiac and vascular surgical procedures for patients with aortic disease.
-We have four major product families: aortic stents and stent grafts, surgical sealants, On-X mechanical heart valves and related surgical products, and implantable human tissues.
-Aortic stents and stent grafts include JOTEC stent grafts and surgical products ("JOTEC"), the Ascyrus Medical Dissection Stent hybrid prosthesis ("AMDS"), and the NEXUS endovascular stent graft system ("NEXUS").
-Surgical sealants include BioGlue Surgical Adhesive ("BioGlue") products.
-In addition to these four major product families, we sell or distribute PhotoFix bovine surgical patch, PerClot hemostatic powder, CardioGenesis cardiac laser therapy, and NeoPatch chorioamniotic allograft.
+We have four major product families: aortic stents and stent grafts, surgical sealants, On-X[®] mechanical heart valves and related surgical products, and implantable human tissues.
+Aortic stents and stent grafts include JOTEC[®] stent grafts and surgical products ("JOTEC" products), the Ascyrus Medical Dissection Stent hybrid prosthesis ("AMDS"), and the NEXUSTM endovascular stent graft system ("NEXUS").
+Surgical sealants include BioGlue[®] Surgical Adhesive ("BioGlue") products.
+In addition to these four major product families, we sell or distribute PhotoFix[®] bovine surgical patches,